IMAGINE-Consortium/imagine/doc/source/design.rst

 :ref:`Priors`, allows a :ref:`Pipeline` object to sample the parameter space and compute posterior distributions and  Bayesian evidences for the models.
 The generation of different realisations of each Field is managed by the corresponding :ref:`Field Factory` class.
-Likewise, :ref:`Observable Dictionaries` help one organising and manipulating *Observables*.
+Likewise, :ref:`Observable Dictionaries <ObservableDictionaries>` help one organising and manipulating *Observables*.